Child Custody Lawyers in Philadelphia

 Child Custody Lawyers Serving Parents in the Philadelphia Area Since 1981

-At Schwartz, Fox & Saltzman, our child custody lawyers in Philadelphia are dedicated to protecting the parental rights and best interests of your child during this pivotal time.
+At Schwartz, Fox & Saltzman, our lawyers are dedicated to protecting the parental rights and best interests of your child during this pivotal time.
 Whether you’re navigating custody decisions during a divorce, seeking to establish a parenting plan or parenting time, or modifying an existing order, we offer the legal assistance you need.
-Our experienced team understands the relevant factors that influence custody actions, including the child’s preference, the relationship between the child’s parents, and the overall impact on the parent-child relationship.

-We provide compassionate guidance for child custody rights, including visitation arrangements, child support, and emergency custody matters.
 Whether you’re collaborating with your spouse or addressing disputes with the other party, our Philadelphia family law attorneys are here to represent your interests effectively in court.
-Protect your family’s future with the help of a trusted custody lawyer—contact us today to schedule a consultation and take the first step toward securing your legal rights.
+Protect your family’s future with the help of a trusted custody lawyer, contact us today to schedule a consultation and take the first step toward securing your legal rights.

 Learn More About Family Law in Philadelphia, PA